murillodigital/murillodigital/content/tech_talk/treat_your_org_as_software.md

 And if it didn't go as planned, that's fine, have clarity and communicate ahead of time what metrics will be used to identify the success in the iteration and have a clear concept of how things would go back to their previous state if things don't go as planned.

-_Waht does this mean in terms of the non-technical organization?_
+_What does this mean in terms of the non-technical organization?_

 Imagine you are going to promote somebody.
 Define clearly what criteria will be used to determine the change successful, and provide a path for the team member to revert to her previous role should either party determine that the metrics have not been met.